Walter Hughes (pastoralist): Early life

 Hughes was born in Pittenweem, Fife, Scotland, the third son of Thomas Hughes and his wife Eliza, née Anderson.
 Hughes attended school in Crail and was apprenticed to a cooper for a short time - he then entered the merchant service and became a master, including whaling in the Arctic for several years.
 After hearing of opportunities for trade in Asia, Hughes purchased a brig, Hero, in Calcutta and traded opium in the Indian Ocean and seas of China, having to contend with pirates.

 Australia

 Hughes emigrated to South Australia in 1840, started business with Bunce & Thomson and took up land.
 One property, Spring Vale estate near Watervale, he planted with grape vines — Rhine riesling, Pedro Ximénez, temprano, shiraz and grenache.
 Hughes passed Spring Vale to his nephew James McKinnon Richman, and there C. A. Sobels began making wine, which was marketed in Adelaide by Hermann Büring.
 Sobels and Büring subsequently purchased the estate.

-Hughes suspected land on which he kept sheep contained mineral deposits and informed his shepherds to look for minerals.
-In 1860 the Wallaroo copper was discovered on his property, and in 1861 the even more important Moonta ore body was discovered nearby.
-Hughes secured the largest interest in both mines and became wealthy, despite paying several thousand pounds to rival claimants.
-In 1873 he joined with Thomas Elder in bearing the expense of the exploring expedition under Colonel Peter Warburton.
-In 1872 Hughes offered £20,000 for the endowment of a theological college.
-It was, however, felt that so large a gift might be better used to found a university, and Hughes agreeing, the Adelaide University Association was established.
-The act of incorporation of the University of Adelaide was passed in 1874, but practically speaking the university did not begin to operate until three years later.
+Hughes suspected land on which he kept sheep contained mineral deposits and informed his shepherds to look for minerals..
+Hughes secured the largest interest in two mines.